aadulan/Y3S2_revision/computer_security/notes.md

 <h5>TCP Session Hijacking</h5>

 <h6>TCP Sequence Prediction</h6>
-- *Session Spoofing* creates a spoofed TCP session instead of stealing an existing one, type of session hijacking, *TCP sequence prediction* attack triws to guess the inital sequence number sent by the sercer at start of a session.
+- *Session Spoofing* creates a spoofed TCP session instead of stealing an existing one, type of session hijacking, *TCP sequence prediction* attack tries to guess the inital sequence number sent by the sercer at start of a session.
 Early TCP stacks implemented sequence numbers by using a simple counter that was added 1 with each transmission.Not using any randomness, trival to predict next sequence number, key to attack.
 Modern TCP stack implementations use pseudo-random numbers generators to determine seqence numbers, makes TCP sequence prediction attack more difficult, not impossible.
 Following scenarios could happen:
 1. The attacker launches a denial-of-service attack against the client victim to prevent that client from interfering with the attack.
 2. The attacker sends a SYN packet to the target server, spoofing the source IP address to be that of the client victim.
 3. After waiting a short period of time for the server to send a reply to the client (which is not visible to the attacker and is not acted on by the client due to the DOS attack), the attacker concludes the TCP handshake by sending an ACK packet with the sequence number set to a prediction of the next expected number (based on information gathered by other means), again spoofing the source IP to be that of the client victim.